RishitaSolanki/BridgeLabz-Training/README.md

 DAY 5:-
 date-20/12/25(Saturday)
 1. learn about Access Modifier
-2. Solve one question where we use 6 type of access modifier
+2. Solved one question where we use 6 type of access modifier
-3. solve 2 leetcode question
+3. solved 2 leetcode question

 DAY 6:-
 date-22/12/25( Monday)
 Topic-learn about Control Flows in C#
 1. learn about C# control flows(if,else,elseif,while,for,switch)
-2. solve assignment based on that learning
+2. solved assignment based on that learning
 3. Installing and learn about Visual studio
-4. solve 2 leet code solution
+4. solved 2 leet code solution

 DAY 7:-
 date-23/12/25(Tuesday)
 Topic-learn about Arrays in C#
 1. learn about C# arrays(What is an array, how it work, how it take input etc)
-2. solve assignment based on that learning
+2. solved assignment based on that learning
-3. solve assignment on visual code from today
+3. solved assignment on visual code from today
-4. solve 1 leetcode question
+4. solved 1 leetcode question

 DAY 8:-